Poisson Structures on Moduli Spaces of Higgs Bundles over Stacky Curves: Lie Algebroids and Poisson Structures

-We now consider an important example of a Lie algebroid, the \emph{Atiyah algebroid}.
-Let $G$ be a group acting freely and properly on a projective scheme $X$ over $\mathbb{C}$.
-We have a natural projection $\pi: X \rightarrow X/G$.
-We have the following exact sequence
+We now consider an important example of Lie algebroids, the \emph{Atiyah algebroid}.
+Let $X \to X/H$ be an $H$-torsor.
+Denote by $\mathfrak{h}$ the corresponding Lie algebra of $H$.
+We have a natural projection $\pi: X \rightarrow X/H$ and, moreover, we obtain the following exact sequence

-The group action $G$ on $X$ induces a natural free action on $TX$.
-We have a natural surjective morphism $TX/G \rightarrow T(X/G)$, which is considered as an anchor map.
+The group action $H$ on $X$ induces a natural action on $TX$ and a natural surjective morphism $TX/H \rightarrow T(X/H)$, which is regarded as an anchor map.
 Therefore, we have the following exact sequence

-where ${\rm Ad}(X):=X \times_{\rm Ad}\mathfrak{g}$.
+where ${\rm Ad}(X):=X \times_{\rm Ad}\mathfrak{h}$.
 This exact sequence is called the \emph{Atiyah sequence}.
-It is easy to check that the Atiyah sequence gives a Lie algebroid structure on $TX/G$.
-By Theorem \ref{401}, the total space of $(TX/G)^*$ has a Poisson structure; note here that we are viewing $TX/G$ as a vector bundle over $X/G$.
+It is easy to check that the Atiyah sequence gives a Lie algebroid structure on $TX/H$.
+By Theorem \ref{401}, the total space of $(TX/H)^*$ has a Poisson structure; note here that we are viewing $TX/H$ as a vector bundle over $X/H$.